Updated February 8, 2018

 Contact webmaster: Rosemary at mcnerneywinkler dot com

 What’s up with DNA?
 It’s making the news everywhere.
-There are blogs about DNA, webinars, WIKIs, and videos.
+There are blogs about DNA, webinars, Wikis, and videos.
 This is an overview of the three most common kinds of tests and what may be accomplished for genealogical purposes with each type.
 This is to simplify and make all this understandable.

 itochondrial DNA, mtDNA, is for tracing the female line—both males and females have it but only females pass it on.
-This is the other side of your tree, the more difficult one to follow because of all the sur-name changes women make on the way.
+This is the other side of your tree, the more difficult one to follow because of all the surname changes women make on the way.
 It is strictly the maternal line and it goes way back.
 This DNA is actually more abundant and lasts longer, thus it is being used in the forensic work of identifying remains.
-It is what they used to identify the family of Czar Nicholas. mtDNA can give you your deep ancestral origins of 20,000 to 200,000 years back, but is not generally helpful for genealogy purposes.
+It was used to identify the family of Czar Nicholas. mtDNA can give you your deep ancestral origins of 20,000 to 200,000 years back, but is not generally helpful for genealogy purposes.
 If you choose this test, go for the full sequence mtDNA.

 utosomal DNA, atDNA, is the newest kid on the block.
 It is the recombined DNA that you get from BOTH parents.
 Bits of any or all ancestors may be found in this type.
 You and your sister or brother each get half from mom and half from dad, or 23 chromosomes from each.
 But you may have bits from different relatives as the recombining is random.
 You might get more from Aunt Sophie and your sibling might have received more from Uncle Joe.
-This DNA can give you information to about three to four generations back and you may find distant cousins.
+This DNA can give you information to about three to four generations back, and you may find distant cousins.
 Beyond that time, the percentage of matching DNA dwindles to such a tiny amount that it is difficult to claim any relationship.